Canon S120 vs SX740

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The S120 has a touchscreen, while the SX740 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The SX740 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the S120 does not have a selfie-screen.

-The Canon S120 has an intervalometer built-in.
+The Canon S120 and the Canon SX740 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Both the S120 and the SX740 have zoom lenses built in.
 The S120 has a 24-120mm f/1.8-5.7 optic and the SX740 offers a 24-960mm f/3.3-6.9 (focal lengths in full frame equivalent terms).
 Hence, the S120 and SX740 provide the same view at the wide-angle end, but the SX740 has more tele-photo reach at the long end.
 The S120 offers the faster maximum aperture.